cms-opendata-workshop/workshop2023-lesson-reinterpretation/_episodes/01-introduction.md

 Let's remember that exact reinterpretation only requires signal events.
 Open data consists (will consist) of plenty of SM and BSM MC samples with CMS detector simulation.
 There is a chance that our signal of interest is already available in open data.

-> ## Where is the need?
+> ### Where is the actual need for open data in exact reinterpretation?
 >
 > We may ask the following question, especially for BSM signals: If CMS has produced the signal events, were not they already used in a dedicated analysis?
 What situations may trigger the reuse of these events in the exact reinterpretation context?
 >
-> > ## Solution
+> > ### Solution
 > >
 > > * Different analyses are developed under different working groups.
 Multiple analyses can end up addressing similar final states.
-We may want to compare sensitivity in these.
+We may want to compare sensitivity for a signal in different analyses.
-> > * Investigating excesses.
-> > * ...
+> > * Study of excesses: Various analyses observe excesses over the SM.
+As new excesses are seen, we may want to compare and combine with older analyses for a variety of signals.
 > >
 > {: .solution}
 {: .discussion}

 ### Open data for modified reinterpretation

-...

-## Reimplementing analyses for reinterpretation with open data

-In most cases, we need to reimplement the analysis code for reintepretation.
-We may either start from

-* Use the code from the analysis team: Some analysis teams provide their analysis code and framework.
-  * **Pros:** Access to complete analysis in full detail.
-  * **Cons:** Usually hard to decipher
-Input data format may not be consistent (many analyses run on custom-made ntuples).

-* Write your own code:
-  * **Pros:** You know exactly what is in the code.
-Easy to manipulate.
-  * **Cons:**
+Here, we absolutely need open data, as we must reprocess collision data events with the optimized analysis in order to obtain the analysis result.
+Open data is the only source of collision data.
+The large numbers of officially produced SM and BSM Monte Carlo events, simulated consistently with data would also be directly available for use.

 {% include links.md %}